-Explore how our programs can make a lasting impact in your life by reading the below testimonials and reviews from the University of Kansas Coding, Data Analytics, Cybersecurity, Digital Marketing, and Tech Project Management Boot Camp students.
+Explore how our programs can make a lasting impact in your life by reading the below testimonials and reviews from the University of Kansas Coding, Data Analytics and Cybersecurity Boot Camp students.

 It gave me the skills necessary to start working in the tech field almost immediately after graduation.
 First with a couple of freelance projects, then an internship and finally a full time offer with the company I interned for.

 The bootcamp has greatly impacted my life this year.
 I’m so much happier in my new role as a web designer.
 I was honestly so hesitant in the beginning and I had no idea what to expect but I’m glad I took that leap!

 The TA’s rock.
 The Admins roll.
 The fellow cohorts are in control.
 The Coding Bootcamp has changed my life.

 That being said, I have friends in IT and others that went through a data science bootcamp who I talk to and they advised me to try it out and gain some additional skills which will make me stand out.

 The boot camp is challenging, but also very fun.
 It’s fast-paced and every class I learn something new.
 I also like the fact that we have a teacher and TA’s who are in the industry, so we are getting first-hand knowledge of what the current business world is looking for.